-Charlie Robertson, a project manager at EUA, spent time during his architectural schooling as a certified nursing assistant working with - older adults.
-I sat down with Charlie to learn more about his experience – from unique bonds he developed with residents to lessons about the built environment.
+Charlie Robertson, a project manager in the living studio at EUA, spent time during his architectural schooling as a certified nursing assistant working with - older adults.
+Jennifer Sodo sat down with Charlie to learn more about his experience – from unique bonds he developed with residents to lessons about the built environment.
 (Interview edited for brevity.)

 But as an adult, it was different.
 I was more mature, and I also saw the residents as human beings.
 As a CNA, the experience becomes personal.
 It changed everything.
 The buck stops with you – if they have an infection, need range of motion exercises or to ambulate with assistance, it all rests on your shoulders.
 The onus of keeping these people healthier and living better, happier lives rests with the CNAs, and I took that responsibility seriously.

 As a caregiver for people with dementia, a buzzword in the industry at the time was validation, a therapy used to communicate and connect with residents – emphasizing emotion instead of facts to support and respect the person.
 There was one resident who would refuse to change his clothes and refuse assistance from the CNAs.
 Every night he would say “Tonight, I’m going to the moon!
 We have a moon base and I have to get there.”
 I’d respond, saying his name and suggesting, “Well, if you’re going tonight, we should probably get ready to go.
 It’s a really long trip, so let’s just get you some new clothes, new underwear and you’ll be set for your trip.”
 And he’d get dressed.

 While we learned this method from our training, the family would hear us talk and at first, they didn’t know how to react.
 They wondered why we were going along with this fantasy – but in the end, you’re not going to change his mind … this is who he is.
 At the end of the day, with validation, he would have new, clean clothes and would go to bed because we told him that he needed a good night’s rest for the journey tomorrow.